lino-framework/cg/docs/services.rst

     Support

-        When a support provider helps their customer with using a given software product.
+        When a :term:`support provider` helps their customer with using a given software product.

         This includes **interactive support** in response to specific customer requests and **writing documentation**.